Cloud Sandbox System Design

 Why This Project Matters

-Shows SRE-first backend platform engineering where autoscaling, queue durability, and cost-efficiency are designed as first-class requirements.
+Shows SRE-first backend platform engineering where sandbox isolation, autoscaling, queue durability, and cost-efficiency are first-class requirements.

 Tech + Architecture Summary